PauloEduardoCardoso/GPX/README.md

 Handling Garmin GPX files

-Merge waypoits and Tracks into separeted objects
+Merge waypoits and tracks into separeted objects

 Export each as shapefiles